-Various Heritage Foundation foreign policy experts who provided country backgrounds informed by their regional and country expertise include Lisa Curtis, Bruce Klingner, Bill Wilson, and Director Walter Lohman of the Asian Studies Center; Luke Coffey and Daniel Kochis of the Margaret Thatcher Center for Freedom; and Charlotte Florance, James Phillips, and Ana Quintana of the Douglas and Sarah Allison Center for Foreign and National Security Policy.
+Various Heritage Foundation foreign policy experts who provided country background information include Bruce Klingner, Riley Walters, and Director Walter Lohman of the Asian Studies Center; Daniel Kochis of the Margaret Thatcher Center for Freedom; and Joshua Meservey, Jim Phillips, Ana Quintana, and Director Luke Coffey of the Douglas and Sarah Allison Center for Foreign Policy.

-We also wish to acknowledge our enduring debt to Chairman Thomas A. Saunders III and the Heritage Board of Trustees, and particularly to Ambassador J. William Middendorf II, who originally encouraged us to undertake such a study of global economic freedom.
-We remain deeply indebted to Dr. Edwin J. Feulner, Founder and former President of The Heritage Foundation, and Heritage Distinguished Fellow Dr. Kim R. Holmes, who was a founding editor of the Index.
-Without their vision and insight, this project could never have become a reality and achieved such success over the past 21 years.
+We also wish to acknowledge our enduring debt to Chairman Thomas A. Saunders III and the Heritage Board of Trustees for their support.
+We remain deeply indebted to Dr. Edwin J. Feulner, Founder of The Heritage Foundation, Senior Adviser Phil Truluck, and Distinguished Fellow Dr. Kim R. Holmes, who was a founding editor of the Index.
+Without their vision and support, this project could never have become a reality and achieved such success over the past 24 years.